Indesit Washing Machine Error Codes

 What does 8 flashes mean on an Indesit washing machine?

-Are Indesit and Hotpoint error codes the same?
+Are Indesit and Hotpoint washing machine error codes the same?

 Yes.
-Indesit and Hotpoint are owned by Beko Europe and share the same manufacturing platforms and control systems.
-The F codes and LED flash codes are identical across both brands.
-If you have a Hotpoint machine, see our dedicated Hotpoint washing machine error codes guide.
+Indesit and Hotpoint are owned by Beko Europe and share the same manufacturing platforms.
+The F codes and LED flash codes are identical across both brands, and diagnosis steps and replacement parts are typically the same.
+If you cannot find your Indesit code fully detailed here, cross-referencing with our Hotpoint washing machine error codes guide is worthwhile.

 0 Comments